Dryburgh Suspension Bridge

 Dryburgh Suspension Bridge is a suspension bridge erected near Dryburgh Abbey, Scottish Borders.

 History

 The footbridge across the River Tweed was erected in 1872 with a gift intended to allow the Dryburgh villagers to worship at the churches in St. Boswells (part of a ribbon of settlements including Newtown St. Boswells).
 An earlier bridge nearby, the Dryburgh Abbey Bridge, collapsed in 1818.
+It is part of the scenic "Three Bridge Loop" with Mertoun Bridge and Chain Bridge at Mertoun House.

 Design

 It is a relatively simple design with only one suspended span.